spiffe/spire-tutorials/federation/README.md

 ```
 This will publish the federation endpoint in any IP address at port 443.
 We use port 443 because we will be using Let's Encrypt as our ACME provider (this is used by default, if you want to use a different one then you must set the `directory_url` configurable).
 Note that `tos_accepted` was set to `true`, meaning that we accept the terms of service of our ACME provider, which in turn is needed when using Let's Encrypt.

-For SPIFFE Federation using Web PKI to work, you must own the domain specified for `domain_name` (`broker.org` in our example) and the domain must resolve to the SPIRE Server exposing the federation bundle endpoint.
+For SPIFFE Federation using Web PKI to work, you must own the domain specified for `domain_name` (`broker.example` in our example) and the domain must resolve to the SPIRE Server exposing the federation bundle endpoint.

 # Configure SPIRE Servers to Retrieve Trust Bundles From Each Other